anagha-microsoft/ncr-mlops-hol/lab-guide/01-Provisioning.md

 # Module 1 - Provisioning

 ## About
-This lab guide section covers provisioning of resources for the lab.
+This module covers provisioning of resources for the lab.
 Please follow the steps carefully, and sequentially to ensure you dont run into issues.
 <br>
 ## 1.0.
 Provision a resource group
 1. Logon to the Azure portal (portal.azure.com), and sign-in to your Azure subscription<br>